Dora Levy Mossanen

 I’m working on my fifth novel, which takes place in the 1940s in Iran during World War II.
 It’s the story of a dentist who introduces Novocain to the country.
 But his success and fame proves to be a curse.
 The powerful Director General, who has become dependent on the doctor to take care of his rotting teeth, refuses to allow the doctor to travel to Israel, Palestine at the time, to have his daughter’s eyes checked by a retina specialist.
 Until… Well, until the Director General’s beautiful wife and the kind eunuch, Tulip, step in.
 Stay tuned.

 Diana: Finally, www.thebestchapter.com explores how to write your best chapter and also how to live your best chapter each day in the story of your life.
-What are some things you manage to do to take care of yourself each day?
+You have a family and, I would guess you cook mouth-watering Persian dishes (or at least, you get to eat them!)
+What are some of the things you do to take care of yourself each day?